 The core of our mission can be described as bulwark-building, that is preaching the gospel and building Christian community.
 Therefore we actively maintain an approach to evangelism that brings others into our life.
 Our members are committed to our mission and engage in it locally, regionally and internationally.

 Our government helps us safeguard and promote our common life and mission.
 Each of our communities has a constitution that includes a set of required elements.
 Internationally we have a common federal government of a representative and collegial nature.
 It upholds the common nucleus, supports and safeguards its member communities, and coordinates our common mission.

 We share our human and material resources, and come together internationally and regionally for the sake of unity among our communities, leaders, and members.

 Strengthening our way of life

-There are other areas that characterize our way of life and every two years we emphasize one of them through teachings, conferences, retreats, etc. These are the Lord’s Day Celebration, Financial Giving, Personal Prayer, Community Service, Mission and Evangelism, Family Life and Caring for One Another.
+There are other areas that characterize our way of life and we have teaching resources to help our communities emphasize them from time to time.
+These are the Lord’s Day Celebration, Financial Giving, Personal Prayer, Community Service, Mission and Evangelism, Family Life and Caring for One Another.

 Sword of the Spirit Mission and Outreach

 We are called to live, work and strive, by the power of the Holy Spirit, so that others might have true life in Christ, now and forever.